tymyrddin/purple/source/docs/distribution-networks/evidentiary-capability-core-design.md

 a little.
 Weighting the comparison by base rates would turn a yes-or-no identifiability into a strength-of-evidence, but it rests on estimates of how often clocks drift, work orders get backdated, logins get shared.
-Those numbers are not fixed by operating context and are hard to elicit honestly, so this layer reads as indicative rather than load-bearing, and the [risks page](evidentiary-capability-risks.md) returns to why.
+Those numbers are not fixed by operating context and are hard to elicit honestly, so this layer reads as indicative rather than load-bearing, and the [limits page](evidentiary-capability-limits.md) returns to why.

-The output of the computation is the subject of the two pages that follow: read statically, it is an audit finding; wrapped in a generated incident, it is a training exercise.
+The output of the computation reads two ways: statically, it is an audit finding; wrapped in a generated incident, a training exercise.

 ## The shape of the two tools